NocturnalNebula/litstash/readMe.txt

 This python script can download submissions from Literotica and stories from xnxx.
 It also supports Wayback Machine captures from either site.
 Submissions are saved in HTML format with embedded images, audios, and style tags preserved.

-Additionally, litstash can download batches of submissions from author pages, favorite pages, search results, or any other page containing submission URLs.
+Additionally, litstash can download batches of submissions from series pages, search results, or any other page containing submission URLs.
+Unfortunately, author pages are not supported, neither 'Works' nor 'Favorites', because submission URLs are not hardcoded into the page source.

-Outputs include story metadata (author, series, date, etc...) for easy organization or conversion to epub in an ebook manager.
+Outputs include story metadata (author, series, date, etc...) for easy organization or conversion to EPUB in an ebook manager such as Calibre.

 REQUIREMENTS
 ''''''''''''